MirkoHernandez/krita-scripts/README.md

 ### tablet-sway-config

-A script used for configuring a drawing tablet for the Sway window manager.
+A script used for configuring a drawing tablet for use with the Sway window manager.

 ## Plugins